Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 safety

-Effective: Jun 29, 2017Class A misdemeanor or Class D felony if violation causes serious disruption to safe travel of an aircraft
+Effective: Jun 1, 2017Class A misdemeanor (up to 12 months jail, $500 fine); Class D felony if violation causes significant change of course or serious disruption to safe travel of aircraft that threatens passenger and crew safety

 View source